akvorado/akvorado/docs/configuration.md

 The following keys are accepted:

 - `topic` tells which topic to use to write messages
-- `auto-create-topic` tells if we can automatically create the topic if it does not exist
+- `topic-configuration` contains the topic configuration
 - `brokers` specifies the list of brokers to use to bootstrap the connection to the Kafka cluster
 - `version` tells which minimal version of Kafka to expect